tcodes0/appsync-boiler/README.md

 }
 ```

-Since both strigs are ids to other models, you'd create a resolver using `_fieldLambda` in the `Like` module
+You'd create a resolver using `_fieldLambda` in the `Like` module

 ```js
 // modules/user
 createResolver('User.emails', _fieldArrayLambda)
 ```

+This allows AppSync to "unwrap" your data into graphQl responses